AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/other/2019-11-23-2019-a-gift-from-switzerland-the-evpatoria-report.md

 A song beloved by fans of The Evpatoria Report, and often cited as some of the band's best work.

 The notes carry the weight of the world—heavy and full of grief—as they play against the backdrop of recordings from the Columbia disaster.
-It's a beautiful composition, and a complete 180 from what you'd expect a post-rock band to produce.
+It's a beautiful, melancholy composition, a complete 180 from what you'd expect a post-rock band to produce.

 At 2:35, the song reaches in, grabs you by the soul, and shreds you to pieces as the crescendo mounts, just to check if you still have a heartbeat.